Evan Longoria Preview, Player Props: Diamondbacks vs. Dodgers

 Evan Longoria At The Plate

-- Longoria has picked up a hit in 29 of 57 games this year, with multiple hits nine times.
+- Longoria has picked up a hit in 29 of 58 games this season, with multiple hits nine times.

-- Longoria has driven in a run in 18 games this season (31.6%), including five games with more than one RBI (8.8%).
-He has also driven home three or more of his team's runs in one contest.
+- Longoria has driven home a run in 18 games this year (31.0%), including more than one RBI in 8.6% of his games and producing three or more of his team's runs on one occasion..

-- He has scored a run in 21 games this year, with multiple runs three times.
+- He has scored in 21 games this season (36.2%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.